developerfromjokela/taskukirja_api/login_request.md

     "Message": "Random error message ;-)"
 }`

-There is some possibility, that the ErrorMessage will be the Error text, so be prepared for this error response:
+There is small possibility, that the ErrorMessage can be included instead of `Message`, so be prepared for this error response:
 `{
     "ErrorMessage": "Random error message ;-)"
 }`